 or use our online form

-2. Visit the Aquinas or the Old Town campus in person
+and then visit the Aquinas or the Old Town campus in person.

 We are looking forward to the opportunity to meet you and to see which of our campuses will be the best fit for you and your child.

 Primary (ages 3 to 6)

 At times, it is impossible for Aquinas and Old Town Montessori Schools to accept every student who applies because of limitations of space.
 Our waitlist is organized on a first come basis and we offer preference to those students who already have siblings attending our schools.
 At Aquinas, priority is also given to students graduating from Old Town Montessori School.

 The following guidelines are established to provide the admissions office with parameters for accepting students to Aquinas and Old Town Montessori Schools.